 Conclusion

-Related FAQs of Hot Runner Systems
+FAQ of Hot Runner System

 A semi hot runner system strikes a balance between the complexity and cost of a fully hot runner system and the material waste of a cold runner system.
 It partially heats the runner path to keep the plastic molten, reducing waste while being simpler and more cost-effective than fully heated systems.